 Sample size for one antibiotic arm against standard of care arm

 The sample size estimates along with assumptions for this comparison are shown in the Table 2B.
-To achieve the desired 80% discriminatory power, we will need to recruit at least 400 (rounded from 408) sputum-test-negative participants per arm.
+To achieve the desired 80% discriminatory power, we will need to recruit at least 400 (rounded from 408 to maintain consistency with approved protocol) sputum-test-negative participants per arm.
 Accounting for TB prevalence, ability to produce and submit sputum, and loss-to-follow up increases the sample to 625 per arm or 1,875 for the whole study.

-Table 2B: Sample size estimation for the diagnostic impact outcome one antibiotic arm to standard of care arm
+Table 2B: Sample size estimation for the diagnostic impact outcome one antibiotic arm to standard of care arm (pairwise comparison)